 • In 1996, the Mole Creek Karst National Park was declared.
 There are at least 300 caves in the complex.

 • King Solomon's Cave was discovered in 1906 and opened for tours in 1908.
-Marapooka cave was found in 1910, opened in 1912 and sold to the state tourist department in 1919.
+Marapooka Cave was founded in 1910, opened in 1912 and sold to the state tourist department in 1919.

-• Edward Charles James, who had obtained a lease on King Solomon's Cave, built what is now the Mole Creek Hotel over 1907-8 as a 30-room guest house.
-Due to some unusual sale conditions he could not serve alcohol.
-The building was sold in 1910 to George Lee who ran it as the Mountain View Guest House.
+• Edward Charles James, who had obtained a lease on King Solomon's Cave, built the Mole Creek Hotel over 1907-8 as a 30-room guest house.
+Due to some unusual sales conditions, he could not serve alcohol.
+The building was sold in 1910 to George Lee, who ran it as the Mountain View Guest House.
 A grocery and hardware shop ran from part of the building from 1929 to 1965.
-In June 1953 the sale conditions were overcome and a licence to serve alcohol was granted.
+In June 1953, the sale conditions were overcome, and a licence to serve alcohol was granted.
 The Mole Creek Hotel started operating in 1953.

 Bushwalking: